madhurpant10/API-Developer-Assessment/README.md

 # API-Developer-Assessment
 SteelEye API Developer technical test

-Certainly!
-Here's a README file explaining the code for the Trade data REST API implemented using FastAPI:

 ## Trade Data API

 This API provides endpoints to retrieve a list of trades, fetch a single trade by ID, search for trades, and filter trades based on various criteria.
 It is built using the FastAPI framework in Python.